Wednesday, 28 August 2013 00:00

-Edward E. Shorin, the genial Topps Chewing Gum executive who became a champion for continuing education on Long Island, died Monday.
+Edward E. Shorin, the genial Topps Chewing Gum executive who became a champion for continuing education on Long Island, died last week.
 He was 86.
-Mr. Shorin expanded Topps Chewing Gum’s presence internationally and played a key role in the growth and development of continuing education programs on Long Island.

 A dynamic and successful businessman, Mr. Shorin expanded the international presence of his family’s business, Topps Chewing Gum Company, establishing manufacturing ventures from Australia and Yugoslavia to Nigeria and the Philippines before retiring as the company’s international vice president.